DanialSaleem14/Stop-the-Ball/README.md

 	User Controls
 	Gameplay Instructions
 	Results and Scoring
+	Future Enhancements
+	Class Diagram
+	Activity Diagram
+	Screenshots
 	Conclusion
-	Future Enhancements
 	References (if applicable)

 3. Introduction

-The purpose of the game "Stop the Ball" is for the player to either catch or avoid balls that are falling from the top of the screen.
+The purpose of the game "Stop the Ball" is for the player to either stop or avoid balls that are falling from the top of the screen.
 Simple interactive game, that's all it is.
 This article serves as a resource for understanding the game's implementation details, gaming rules, and other important information.
 Background information about the game:

 The game "Stop the Ball" tests players' reflexes and hand-eye coordination in the form of a traditional arcade game.
-The player controls a circular object at the bottom of the screen in a graphical scene, trying to catch balls that are falling.
+The player controls a circular object at the bottom of the screen in a graphical scene, trying to stop balls that are falling.
 The game provides players of all ages with an enjoyable experience because to its simple and straightforward design.
 The scoring method rewards successful catches that take into consideration elements like overlapping with a reference circle or falling within or outside of it.
 "Stop the Ball" offers a compelling and fun gaming experience that motivates players to develop their catching abilities and get high scores by fusing fast-paced gameplay, scoring algorithms, and visually appealing components.

 The Document's Goal:

 The objective of this article is to give a thorough description of the game "Stop the Ball" along with all of its features.
 It strives to provide readers with an accurate understanding of the game's controls, mechanics, scoring system, along with other crucial features.
 The information provided is meant for gamers who are interested in learning more about the game as well as for game creators.
 Overview of the Game's Features:
 The features of the game is given in the following:
-	Player Control: The player can move a circular object at the bottom of the screen horizontally to catch the falling balls.
+	Player Control: The player can move a circular object at the bottom of the screen horizontally to stop the falling balls.
 	Falling Balls: Balls descend from the top of the screen at a constant speed.
-The player needs to catch as many balls as possible.
+The player needs to stop as many balls as possible.
 	Scoring System: The player earns points for each ball caught successfully.
 Different conditions determine the number of points earned, such as overlapping with the reference circle or being completely inside or outside the circle.
 	Lives: The player starts with a certain number of lives.
 If a ball is missed or the player fails to meet the scoring conditions, a life is deducted.
 The game continues until all lives are exhausted.
 	Game Over: When all lives are lost, the game ends.
 The player's final score is displayed, and an option to restart the game is provided.